 The inaugural 2023 XFL Draft took place this past week in Las Vegas, Nevada.
-All told, 49 players were selected across six phases of the draft and added to the DC Defenders’ depth chart.
+All told, 49 players were selected across six phases of the draft.
 With initial rosters set, it’s time we take a look at depth charts and positional battles that will be had leading up to the start of the 2023 season.
 Surely Audi Field will bring the firepower and beer snakes, and the players will need to provide the firepower as well.

 DC won a random drawing with all eight XFL teams this past Tuesday and was awarded the number one overall selection in the 2023 draft.
 The first eleven rounds comprised offensive skill positions consisting of running back, fullback, wide receiver, and tight end prospects.
 With the logistics out of the way, it’s time we look at depth charts for each position, along with an analysis of each.